What to do with a busted shower?

-Whomever installed the shower floor had simply screwed up on the slope and ignored the nails that some dumb backerboard installer had pounded through the fiberglass waterproofing pan was shot through with several nails at the shower curb.
-Clearly, a plumber had done the fiberglass pan install and a separate contractor had done the shower base and tile.
+Whomever installed the shower floor had simply screwed up on the slope and ignored the nails that some dumb backerboard installer had pounded through the fiberglass waterproofing pan wrapped around the 2x4s that framed the shower curb.
+Clearly, a competent fiberglass installer had done the waterproofing “shower pan” liner and then a couple other contractors had screwed things up from there.

 The good news was that this could be a very clear cost-saving repair.
-With the shower pan waterproofing fundamentally sound, the fix was pretty straightforward.
-Just carefully chip out the existing floor tile and concrete base, and then apply an extra layer of paint-on elastomeric waterproofing on the curb (and all over the existing pan, just for peace of mind).
+The shower pan waterproofing was fundamentally sound, so the fix was pretty straightforward.
+Just carefully chip out the existing floor tile and concrete base, and then apply some thick coats of paint-on elastomeric waterproofing to seal the curb (and all over the existing pan, just for peace of mind).

 Step TWO: Make the slope correct

-A traditionally constructed shower floor has 1/2″-2″ of packed concrete low moisture ‘deck mud’ (also called ‘dry pack’) sitting inside the waterproofing shower pan.
-This concrete layer forms the slope towards the drain (at least 1/8″ over each foot of run), and the shower floor tile gets installed on the concrete.
+A traditionally constructed shower floor has about 2-in of packed concrete ‘deck mud’ (also called ‘dry pack’) sitting inside the waterproofing shower pan.
+This concrete layer forms the shower floor slope towards the drain (at least 1/8″ over each foot of run), and the shower floor tile gets installed on the concrete.
 While the deck mud concrete layer is not waterproof, it does give a nice stable base and (if sloped to drain correctly) dries out nicely between each use.
-Although not quite as must- and mold-proof as could be using the latest waterproofing materials, a traditional shower base will nevertheless last for decades when installed properly.
+Although not quite as must- and mold-proof as could be using the latest waterproofing materials, a traditional shower base will nevertheless last for a few decades when installed properly.

 I personally prefer a more modern approach that uses Kerdi waterproofing fabric to put the waterproofing layer immediately underneath the shower floor tiles, but that’s not an option with a retrofit fix.
 The one thing you want to avoid at all costs is any construction that traps water with no easy escape.
 In traditional shower construction, any water that gets absorbed by the concrete base simply evaporates back out through the floor tiles.
 And this traditional waterproofing approach is fine for a shower that (just like a composite shingle roof) just needs to be reliably waterproof for 20 years or so.

 Step THREE: Install the tile

 With a properly sloped concrete base, installing the shower floor tile is just a matter of making sure the grout lines all line up.
-The client chose small round penny tile porcelain, which actually takes extra special care for even grout line installation.
+The client chose small round porcelain penny tile, which actually takes extra special care for even grout line installation.

 Although every sheet of mosaic tile is identical in a perfect world, in the real world each sheet is slightly different.
 Slight irregularities in the factory placement of the edge pieces means that some seams will be wider than others unless you carefully lay everything out first.